hwstar/ESP8266-MQTT-io-node/README.md

 |SSID:n| Query or set SSID|
 |RESTART| Restart system|
 |WIFIPASS:n| Query or set WIFI Password|
+|CYCLE:n| Start or stop relay cycling (flashing)

 Notes:

 * Sending an SSID, or WIFIPASS command without a parameter will return the current value
 * SSID:n, WIFIPASS:n change not effective until next system restart
+* CYCLE:n Where n is the time of a half cycle in milliseconds

 **Status Messages**